-Environmental Excellence in Weapon System Acquisition - Individual/Team (Tab F)
+Environmental Excellence in Weapon System Acquisition - Team (Tab F)

 To recognize efforts to incorporate environmental, safety, and occupational health requirements into the weapon system acquisition program's decision-making process.
 Nominations may be from any level of the Military Departments or Defense Agencies.
-Presented to an individual/team working within the weapon system acquisition community from any level of the Military Departments or Defense Agencies.
+Presented to a team working within the weapon system acquisition community from any level of the Military Departments or Defense Agencies.
+One or more, but not all, of the team members may be contractor employees; the other team members must be DoD civilian employees or members of the U.S. Armed Forces.